cybermaggedon/gnucash-uk-vat/docs/cli.md

 ```

 To continue you need to edit some things:
 - The `accounts` block describes your GnuCash setup.
+The `kind` element
+  specifies whether to use `gnucash` or `piecash` backends to access your
+  accounts.  `gnucash` only works on Linux, `piecash` only works with Sqlite
+  or Postgres storage.
 The `file` element has
   the filename of your accounts.
 The next 9 elements map the 9 VAT return
   boxes to GnuCash account names.
 The default names map to common ways of
   setting up GnuCash to manage VAT returns.
 The `liabilities` and `bills`